-Yakima Valley Libraries is seeking a Community Library Supervisor IV - Yakima Central.
+Yakima Valley Libraries is seeking a Community Library Supervisor IV - Yakima Central, a Regional Library Manager - Region 2, and a Youth Services Coordinator - Yakima (Upper Valley).

 If your institution has a posting for libraries in the WLA community you would like to submit, please email newsletter@wla.org and indicate "Look Who's Hiring" in the subject line.